Day

 Humidity

-The week had 1 day without rain, 5 days with light rain and 1 day with moderate rain.
-Cape Town received 6 mm (0.24 in) of precipitation throughout the week, which is slightly above its long-term average of 3 mm (0.12 in).
-On average, the cloud coverage during daylight hours (from dawn to dusk) was 3 %.
+During this week: 6 days without rain and 1 day with moderate rain were observed.
+Cape Town received 1 mm (0.04 in) of precipitation throughout the week, which is below its long-term average of 21 mm (0.83 in).
+The average cloud coverage during the daytime (from dawn to dusk) was 12 %.
+The meteorological event(s) that occurred was: mist.

-Average speed of wind was 5.8 m/s.
-South and South-West were the dominant wind direction(s).
-The air pressure varied between 1005 hpa and 1018 hpa.
-The air in Cape Town had an average humidity of 68 %.
+Average speed of wind was 3.3 m/s.
+The atmosferic pressure ranged from 1018 hpa to 1032 hpa.
+The air in Cape Town had an average humidity of 63 %.

 Located in South Africa, Cape Town boasts a warm climate with day temperatures varying from 18 °C (64 °F) in the cool month of July to a warm 26 °C (80 °F) during the sunny month of February.
 The warmest night temperatures are found in February, reaching up to 16 °C (60 °F), while the coolest nights occur in July, with temperatures dropping to 8 °C (47 °F).
 If you're seeking to enjoy the ocean, sea temperatures range between 15 °C (58 °F) in the chilly July waters to 18 °C (64 °F) during the balmy February seas.
 The month of February experiences the least precipitation with an average of 3 days of rainfall, contrasting with June—the most rainfall-heavy month with an average of 10 days of precipitation.